Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Thabeban has nine active public transport stops, all of which are bus stops.
-These stops are served by one route in total, offering 43 weekly passenger trips combined.
-Transport accessibility is rated as good, with residents typically located 267 meters from the nearest stop.
-Most residents commute outward due to Thabeban's primarily residential nature.
-Cars remain the dominant mode of transport at 96%.
-The average vehicle ownership per dwelling is 1.3, below the regional average.
+Thabeban has nine active public transport stops, all offering bus services.
+These stops are served by one route collectively providing 43 weekly passenger trips.
+Transport accessibility is rated good with residents typically located 267 meters from the nearest stop.
+Most residents commute outward and predominantly use cars (96%).
+Vehicle ownership averages 1.3 per dwelling, below the regional average.
+Only 2.9% of residents work from home (2021 Census).

-According to the 2021 Census, only 2.9% of residents work from home, which may reflect COVID-19 conditions.
-On average, there are six trips per day across all routes, equating to approximately four weekly trips per individual stop.
+Service frequency averages six trips per day across all routes, resulting in approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport